python/typing/CONTRIBUTING.md

 standard library.
 Such features should ideally already be specified in a PEP or draft PEP.

-`typing_extensions` still supports all Python versions supported by `typing`, down to Python 2.7 and 3.4.
+`typing_extensions` supports Python 3.6+.
 However, it is OK to omit support for Python versions that have reached end of life if doing so is too difficult or otherwise does not make sense.
 For example, `typing_extensions.AsyncGenerator` only exists on Python 3.6 and higher, because async generators were added to the language in 3.6.